-Global climate change is one of the most challenging issues of our time.
+Global climate change is the most challenging global environmental issue of our time.

 Most students understand the basic idea of the greenhouse effect and global warming, but many often get confused between the fact and the fiction of what is actually predicted to occur and how these changes are closely related to what is happening in the ocean.